Are you frugal, or are you cheap? There’s a difference.

 Frugal finds an online data entry job to save money on commuting.
 Cheap, keeps a regular job because they don’t want to invest in a new computer.

 Frugal books a hotel where the rate includes a free breakfast.
-Cheap eats that complimentary breakfast at a hotel where he or she is not staying.
+Cheap sneaks into a hotel where he or she is not staying to eat that complimentary breakfast.

 Frugal finds stray golf balls in the rough at courses and uses them.
 Cheap sells them.